What's in this article?

 Calls-to-action optimized on every web page

-This is why it’s important to add calls-to-action (CTAs) such as “Calculate Your Payment” or “Apply online” or “Start mortgage preapproval” to suggest your reader takes the next steps to fill out a contact form, or contact you directly.
+This is why it’s important to add calls to action (CTAs) such as “Calculate Your Payment,” “Apply online,” or “Start mortgage preapproval” to suggest that your reader fill out a contact form or contact you directly.

 Simple, intuitive design